existentialisms/existentialisms/README.md

 also i assume you found this through ponytown. hi!! i see you've found one of the way too many fandoms im into.
 YAY!!

-w2i but my int is open!! im usually offtab though becuase i do this in class errrm :|
+w2i c*h etcetcetc im usually offtab though becuase i do this in class errrm :| also my seat has TRASH internet

 uhhhhhhh i like!! (looking hot buying stuff they cannot /j)

-musicals (any kind, i've heard of a lot and am open to learning about more!!), gacha games (someone help my gambling addiction), PHIGHTING! (i love phighting i love phighting i love phighting i l-), typology (currently obsessed, you may catch me randomly typing fictional characters or my friends), uhhh i forgor lowk
+musicals (any kind, i've heard of a lot and am open to learning about more!!), gacha games (someone help my gambling addiction), rhythm games (pjsk, phigrOS, maimai, chunithm, etc.) PHIGHTING! (i love phighting i love phighting i love phighting i l-), typology (currently obsessed, you may catch me randomly typing fictional characters or my friends), uhhh i forgor lowk

 i have the memory span of a demented goldfish im sorry